Ryan Holiday: Life Is Too Short to Be a Bootlicker

 Like people of very high rank ultimately made the decision.

-It wasn't like a sometimes, sometimes bureaucracies do things at a low level, hoping to protect the interests of the people at the high level.
+It wasn't like a sometimes sometimes bureaucracies do things at a low level, hoping to protect the interests of the people at the high level.
+I got the sense sense that

-I got the sense that this was this was vetted pretty high up.
+this was vetted pretty high up.
 And then, you know, the interesting thing, and I think this is the message that people who end up being sort of collaborators or

+accommodators find, and this is something that Stockdale talked about.
 He said, in the prison, he said, you're under the pressure of extortionists.

-And when you compromise with an extortionist, you just get more pressure and extortion and so the three-star admiral who should have pushed back on this order at the beginning and then obviously shouldn't have accommodated and then found herself in the position of having to cover up you know even criticism of that order i mean hegseth fired her a few weeks later anyway probably because she's a female admiral right like not because she wasn't going along with what what they wanted she clearly was that's worth saying Yeah.
+And so the three-star admiral who should have pushed back on this order at the beginning and then obviously shouldn't have accommodated and then found herself in the position of having to cover up you know even criticism of that order i mean hegseth fired her a few weeks later anyway probably because she's a female admiral right like not because she wasn't going along with what what they wanted she clearly was that's worth saying yeah just say just to say like it's like the admiral that was in charge of the was she the secretary of the navy at the time no she's the the superintendent of the naval academy okay so so the woman that was the superintendent of the Naval Academy, like either made the decision or was, you know, had folks around her to protect her make the decision to cancel your speech in the hopes that that would protect her career.

-And then a month later, she gets fired in part for, you know, a lot of the same reasons why they wanted to cancel your speech, like this overly concerned about DEI and, you know, diversity, things of that nature.
+And then a month later, she gets fired in part for, you know, a lot of the same reasons why they wanted to cancel your speech, like this overly concern about DEI and, you know, diversity, things of that nature.

 Yes.
 You're making a deal with people who fundamentally don't think you should exist in the first place.